ozmen54/SWE307-2023/README.md

 # SWE307-2023 PROJECT 2
 ## Due date: 4.1.2023 Thursday, in class.

-SELECT THE PROBLEM A OR B : I will register group project selections in the class of 7 December 2023.
+*SELECT THE PROBLEM A OR B*: I will register group project selections in the class of 7 December 2023.

 ## DESCRIPTION OF PROBLEM A:

 In this project study, you are asked to create the big data-based web information system shown in Figure 1.
-In the project work, the data is given in the "emp.csv", and “dept.csv” files on GitHub.
-You can use the same data/files from the previous project. “vote” table data must be generated.
+In the project work, the data is given in the *emp.csv*, and *dept.csv* files on GitHub.
+You can use the same data/files from the previous project. *vote* table data must be generated.

 **What is required from you is as follows:**